 Founded since 2010s, they are developing novel approaches to chatbots.
 They offer end-to-end service and enable enterprises with limited capabilities to develop chatbots.
 They may lack experience and business relationships but they are plunging ahead with significant funding.

-Comprehensive list of end-to-end chatbot providers
+Selected end-to-end chatbot providers

 You can find a good list of pure chatbot players below.
 This list is not comprehensive but includes most of the major companies in the space.